Module 2.1

 - Sub−miniature Multi layer ceramic chip (surface mount) capacitor. relatively high capacitance for size achieved by multiple layers.
 Effectively several capacitors in parallel.

-Top of Page.>Fig. 2.1.2a Construction − Fixed Value Capacitors
+Fig. 2.1.3 Construction − Fixed Value Capacitors

-The construction of non−polarized capacitors follows the same pattern over many types.
-Variations consist of the area of the plates and type of dielectric material used for a given capacitance; ideally the dielectric will be the thinnest material, with the best permitivity, that will also withstand the voltage required.
-Each of the basic types shown in Fig 2.1.2a will be coated with an insulating layer (often an epoxy resin).
+The construction of non−polarized capacitors follows a similar pattern over many types.
+Variations consist in the area of the plates and type of dielectric material used for a given capacitance; ideally the dielectric chosen for any capacitor should fulfil three basic criteria.

 Electrolytic Capacitors

 The construction of electrolytic capacitors is similar in some ways to a rolled foil capacitor.
-Except that the layers between the foil are now two very thin layers of paper, one that forms an insulator separating the rolled pairs of layers and the other, a layer of tissue between the foil plates, soaked in an electrolyte that makes the tissue conductive!
+Except that, as shown in Fig. 2.1.4 the layers between the foil are now two very thin layers of paper, one that forms an insulator(3) separating the rolled pairs of layers and the other, a layer of tissue(4) between the positive(1) and negative(2) foil plates, soaked in an electrolyte that makes the tissue conductive!

 It would seem from the previous paragraph that the soaked tissue places a short circuit between the plates.
 But the real dielectric layer is created after construction is complete, in a process called "Forming".
-A current is passed through the capacitor, and the action of the electrolyte causes a very thin layer of aluminium oxide to build up on the positive plate.
-It is this layer that is used as the insulating dielectric.
-The capacitor therefore has a very thin and efficient dielectric, giving capacitance values many hundreds times greater than is possible with a conventional plastic film capacitor of a similar physical size.
+A current is passed through the capacitor, and the action of the electrolyte causes a very thin layer of aluminium oxide(5) to build up on the positive plate.
+It is this extremely thin layer that is used as the insulating dielectric.
+This provides the capacitor with a very efficient dielectric, giving capacitance values many hundreds times greater than is possible with a conventional plastic film capacitor of a similar physical size.

 Variable capacitors

-Fig 2.1.4 Variable and Preset Capacitor Symbols
+Fig 2.1.6 Variable and Preset Capacitor Symbols

-Symbols for variable capacitors are given in fig 2.1.4.
+Symbols for variable capacitors are given in fig 2.1.6.
 Variable capacitors are often available as GANGED components.
 Usually two variable capacitors are adjusted by a single control spindle.
 The arrow symbol indicates a variable capacitor (adjustable by the equipment user, and the T shaped diagonal indicates a preset capacitor, for technician adjustment only.
-The dotted line connecting a pair of capacitors indicates that they are ganged.
+The dotted line connecting a pair of variable capacitors indicates that they are ganged.